DS-100/textbook/notebooks/ch18/hyp_regression.md

 Now that we have the bootstrapped regression coefficients, we can construct a confidence interval using the same techniques as before.
 We will leave this as an exercise.

-#### Method 2 Bootstrapping Reflection
+#### Bootstrapping the Residuals Reflection

 Let's reflect on this method.
 By randomly reattaching resampled residuals to ﬁtted values, this procedure implicitly assumes that the errors are identically distributed.
-More specifically, this method assumes that the distribution of fluctuations around the regression curve is the same for all values of the input x.
+More specifically, this method assumes that the distribution of fluctuations around the regression curve is the same for all values of the input $x_i$.
 This is a disadvantage because the true errors may have nonconstant variance; this phenomenon is called heteroscedasticity.

 Although this method does not make any assumptions about the shape of the error distribution, it implicitly assumes that the functional form of the model is correct.
 By relying on the model to create each bootstrap sample, we assume that the model structure is appropriate.